annahedstroem/sanity-checks-revisited/README.md

 ## Citation

-If you find this work or its companion paper interesting or useful in your research, use the following Bibtex annotation to cite us:
+If you find this work interesting or useful in your research, use the following Bibtex annotation to cite us:

 ```bibtex
 @inproceedings{hedstroem2023sanity,